trunhquang/todolist/docs/DEVELOPMENT_BLUEPRINT.md

 ### Phase 2: Core Task Management (2 weeks)
 **Week 5:**
-- [ ] Project CRUD operations
+- [ ] Project CRUD operations (must exist before creating project-linked tasks)
-- [ ] Task creation and assignment by type (daily/weekly/monthly/project)
+- [ ] Task creation and assignment by type (daily/weekly/monthly/project) with project linkage rules
 - [ ] Task status management
 - [ ] Priority and optional deadline handling (validation: deadline ≥ today, timezone-safe)
-- [ ] Recurring task functionality (model + UI controls, no auto-generation yet)
+- [ ] Recurring task functionality (model + UI controls, no auto-generation yet) including project-linked recurring tasks
 - [ ] Basic task filtering and search by type

 **Acceptance Criteria (Week 5):**
 - [ ] Users with proper role can create/update/delete Projects within their department
-- [ ] Users can create Tasks by type with validation on required fields
+- [ ] Users can create Tasks by type with validation on required fields, including:
+  - `projectId` is required when creating `taskType = project`
+  - When creating daily/weekly/monthly tasks, `projectId` is optional (standalone) but required if linking to a project
 - [ ] Status transitions follow rules per role and allowed transitions
 - [ ] Priority and deadline toggles behave consistently across types
-- [ ] Recurring options captured and stored (no generation yet)
+- [ ] Recurring options captured and stored (no generation yet).
+If a task is linked to a project, recurring config is allowed and respects project lifecycle
-- [ ] List pages support filter by type/status/priority and search by title
+- [ ] List pages support filter by type/status/priority and search by title; add filter by `projectId` and project status

 **Week 6:**
 - [ ] Realtime data synchronization
 - [ ] Offline support with local caching
-- [ ] Recurring task auto-generation (daily/weekly/monthly)
+- [ ] Recurring task auto-generation (daily/weekly/monthly) including project-linked tasks
 - [ ] Conflict resolution and retry/backoff strategy
 - [ ] Performance optimization (pagination/limits for large lists)